ishdeepkalra/veritext/README.md

 3.  **Gemma 4 Analysis:** The `VeriTextModelController` tokenizes the message and runs it through the on-device **Gemma 4** model using LiteRT.
 4.  **Risk Assessment:** The model outputs a JSON-formatted risk assessment (e.g., SAFE, SUSPICIOUS, SCAM) along with a rationale.
 5.  **User Notification:** If a threat is detected, the app immediately alerts the user, displaying the reasoning behind the flag.

 ---

+## 🌍 The Value and Impact

+VeriText sits at the intersection of **Safety & Trust** and **Digital Inclusivity**.
+By entirely eliminating the need for cloud compute, VeriText democratizes high-end AI security.
+It works flawlessly in remote areas with zero internet connectivity and guarantees absolute data sovereignty for the user.

+As a true local-first mobile application designed for the **Cactus Prize** category, VeriText showcases the incredible edge capabilities of LiteRT and Gemma 4, proving that powerful, privacy-preserving AI can fit right in your pocket.

+---